 This certificate develops students' conceptual knowledge and skills in formulating corporate strategy and in determining structural and resource requirements.
 The courses focus on concepts and processes useful in relation to general management and on functional responsibilities in coordinating and directing the organizational effort in our everchanging economic environment.
-Some of the courses in the certificate have prerequisites; consult course descriptions elsewhere in this catalog.\
+Some of the courses in the certificate have prerequisites; consult course descriptions elsewhere in this catalog.

 MG 637 Management Process

-Plus three of the following:

 MG 645 Management of Human Resources

-MG 655 Corporate Governance and
+MG 655 Corporate Governance and Business Strategy

-Business Strategy

 MG 662 Organizational Theory

-MG 664 Organizational Effectiveness
+MG Organizational Effectiveness

+e

 MG 670 Selected Topics (with permission

 of the certificate advisor)

+Other management courses may be permitted as